Michael Shen Fu-Tsung: England and later life

 Shen Fu-Tsung also met with King James II.
 It is the first recorded instance of a Chinese man visiting Britain.
 The king was so delighted by this visit that he had his portrait made, and had it hung in his bedroom.

 Shen Fu-Tsung was able to catalogue the Chinese books that were present in the Bodleian Library, and to describe their content, something which nobody had been able to do until then.
 He also showed the librarian the correct way to hold a Chinese book, starting with which way was up.

+The information Shen gave about the Chinese books was later incorporated into the Catalogi librorum manuscriptorum Angliæ et Hiberniæ in unum collecti (1697/1698), a catalogue of various libraries in England and Ireland.
+This made the Chinese book collection of the Bodleian Library one of the first in Europe to be thoroughly examined, organised and catalogued.

 Shen Fu-Tsung left England in 1688 and went to Lisbon, where he entered the Society of Jesus.
 He died in September 1691 of a shipboard fever as he was returning to China, somewhere near Portuguese Mozambique.